ComiXology: ComiXology Originals

 In 2018, ComiXology launched the ComiXology Originals banner with four titles; Savage Game, Superfreaks, Elephantmen 2261, and Ask For Mercy.
 New titles would follow in 2018 with the launches of Goliath Girls, Grave Danger, Hit Reblog: Comics That Caught Fire, Teenage Wasteland, The Dark, Delver and The Stone King.
 In March 2019 they launched Stone Star and picked up the second volume of the previously independent series The Pride.
-In the build up to San Diego Comic-Con 2019 they announced Promethee 13:13 and a second season of Ask for Mercy, while at the show itself they announced a second season of Delver and new series Adora and the Distance and Afterlift.
+In the buildup to San Diego Comic-Con 2019 they announced Promethee 13:13 and a second season of Ask for Mercy, while at the show itself they announced a second season of Delver and new series Adora and the Distance and Afterlift.
 In September 2019 they launched four brand new titles with Breaklands, Field Tripping, The Black Ghost and Quarter Killer.
 In November 2019 they launched the original graphic novel Liebestrasse on the platform.
 In July 2021, writer Scott Snyder announced an eight-title digital first deal with ComiXology Originals.
 The first three, We Have Demons, Clear, and Night of the Ghoul, were all launched in October 2021.